T-and-T/LD26/spec.md

 ### Member Variables

   * `game` - the game that the entity belongs to
   * `speed` - the speed that the entity moves at, measured by the number of iterations of the game loop that it takes to move the entity.
+I'm not sure if this is necessary, it really depends on what we want the speed of an entity to be determined by.
   * `location` - an object containing the x and y coordinates of the entity's location on the game grid; use this as a read only variable, as changing this manually will simply confuse the game engine into oblivion rather than move the entity

 ### Public Methods